MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-network-settings-on-a-Hyper-V-host-in-VMM.md

 Compliance of network settings: After you apply logical switches, you can later check to see if the network adapter settings on a host are still in compliance with the logical switch settings.
-If theyâ€™re not, you can use VMM to bring them back into compliance.
+If they’re not, you can use VMM to bring them back into compliance.